 - Put a few squares of paper towel on the wet spot and weigh it down using a book or other heavy item.

-- Allow this sit for a few hours to absorb any excess water.
+- Allow this site for a few hours to absorb any excess water.

-- Take away weight and towels and allow area to air-dry.
+- Take away weight and towels and allow the area to air-dry.

-- - Apply ivory soap and blot up stain using clean cloth
+- Apply ivory soap and blot up stain using a clean cloth

 - Never saturate the area of the stain with cleaning solution.
 It can result in the stain to get worse and if you’re using alcohol, it may permeate through to the backing and destroy the latex bond.